Best Smartwatches for 4-Year-Olds (2026): What Actually Works at This Age

 If your five-year-old specifically wants a watch on their wrist and you need calling and SOS functionality, the Gabb Watch 3 is my top recommendation.
 Gabb has built its entire brand around the idea of giving kids connectivity without the junk, and it shows in this product.

 The interface is clean and simple.
 The home screen shows the time with a large, easy-to-read display.
-Owen could tell the time on it, which was a bonus since we have been working on that skill.
+Our tester could tell the time on it, which was a bonus since we have been working on that skill.
 Swiping left pulls up contacts, which display as photos rather than names.
 This is critical for five-year-olds.
-Owen cannot read "Grandma Judy" on a tiny screen, but he can absolutely recognize Grandma Judy's face.
+A kindergartner cannot read "Grandma" on a tiny screen, but he can absolutely recognize Grandma's face.
 I pre-loaded five contacts with clear photos and he had no trouble calling any of them within the first day.

 The SOS button is prominent and easy to activate.
 We practiced it together several times.
 Press and hold the side button, and it immediately calls the primary emergency contact while simultaneously sending a GPS location ping.
-Owen understood it after two practice rounds.
+Our tester understood it after two practice rounds.

 There are no games on this watch.
 No internet.
 No app store.
 It makes calls, sends basic preset messages, tracks location, and counts steps.
 That is it.
 I cannot overstate how much this matters for the kindergarten age group.
-Owen never got in trouble at school, never sat at dinner ignoring us to play on his wrist, and never had a meltdown because I took the watch away.
+Our tester never got in trouble at school, never sat at dinner ignoring the family to play on his wrist, and never had a meltdown because we took the watch away.
 It was just a watch that could call mom and dad.

 Battery life was solid.
 I consistently got a full day and often stretched into the morning of day two before needing a charge.
 Not incredible, but perfectly adequate for the daily routine.